ePages-de/epages-devportal/_posts/2018/2019-12-24-localization-tool.md

 Otherwise, it could occur that our UI writers just finished a session and provided translations, but we can't merge them back into `l10n` and afterwards directly to `master` because the `l10n` branch contains untranslated keys.

 That's why we made it obligatory that a PR needs an approved review from our Localization Manager before it can be merged into `l10n`.
-As long as a PR is approved, it can be merged.
+As long as a PR is approved, it can be merged at any time.
-But if e.g. a UI text session is about to start, the approval will be withdrawed until the translations are merged back.
+But if e.g. a UI text session is about to start, the approval will be withdrawed until the translations from the session are merged into `l10n` and afterwards to `master`.

 ### Keep an overview

-The need to approve PRs brought up a new challenge as we needed to keep an overview of the PRs against l10n.
+The requirement to approve PRs brought up a new challenge as we needed to keep an overview of the PRs against l10n.
 How many PRs are currently open?
 How many of them are already approved?
 And how does this fit to the UI text session our UI writers have?